Baltimore Sun Poll: Maryland Democrats don't pick O'Malley for White House;

 The survey shows the widespread impact of hunger across Maryland.
 Half of all residents (51%) in the Maryland Food Bank service area have known someone personally who has been affected by hunger.
 One in five residents have been affected by hunger themselves.

-The full hunger fact sheet can be found at the bottom of this page.
+The full hunger fact sheet can be downloaded at the bottom of this page.

 Marylanders To Prevent Gun Violence Releases New Polling Data;